Andrew Yang Says Elizabeth Warren’s ‘Medicare For All’ Plan Is ‘Overly Optimistic’

 “I was a little disappointed in the funding mechanism that Elizabeth has proposed.
 Where it just seems like a little bit of like a retroactive — it’s like, ‘Hey, I’m not gonna tax the middle class.’
 ‘How are you gonna pay for it?’
 ‘Ratchet up the wealth tax to extreme levels and then find some corporates that everyone dislikes and say, like, tax them.’
 And I was like, ‘Wow, that seems like a little bit overly optimistic.'”

 Yang pointed to his argument against the wealth tax, which he believes is “highly unlikely” to generate the revenue projected for Warren’s plan.
-The 44-year-old serial entrepreneur also suggested that Warren’s call for doubling her billionaire wealth tax for 3 percent 6 percent is “even more unrealistically optimistic.”
+The 44-year-old serial entrepreneur also suggested that Warren’s call for doubling her billionaire wealth tax from 3 percent to 6 percent is “even more unrealistically optimistic.”

 To get a sense of how enormously difficult it is to raise the money to pay for Medicare for All, look at this section of the Warren proposal where she says that comprehensive immigration reform, a Herculean legislative feat that Bush and Obama failed at, will help pay for M4A. pic.twitter.com/sLy2KirAu0